24 Extreme values and sensitivity analysis

 24.1.1 Replication analysis

 To better understand the approaches discussed in Leone et al. (2019), we will follow their replication of Chen et al. (2018), which is also the focus of material later in this chapter.
-While Chen et al. (2018) focus on fiscal years from 1996 through 2015, we get data for fiscal-year 1995, so that lagged values are available for 1996.
-Note that after collecting the data, we convert fyear into a factor, which facilitates estimation of fixed effects and interaction terms.1
+The required data come from comp.company

 db <- dbConnect(duckdb::duckdb())